lunarcon/wsa-apktool/README.md

 # wsa-apktool
-registers the .apk file type in windows to an auto-installer script, which then uses adb to auto-install apks into the Windows Subsystem for Android.
+creates a batch file adb to auto-install apks into the Windows Subsystem for Android. use an app like filetypesman or ftypes to  set the generated batch file as the default program to open apk files